 Make sure you have proper back support to strengthen your posture.
 This simple change in lifestyle can go a long way in preventing hip aches that originate from poor spine health.

 If you’re struggling with persistent hip pain, we can help.
 Our orthopedic specialists and surgeons have extensive experience in treating hip joint pain.
-For more information, visit our Joint Solutions Center where you can find a doctor that’s right for you.
+For more information, visit our Orthopedic Center of Excellence where you can find a doctor that’s right for you.
 Simply visit our site and make your appointment directly with your doctor.
 We also offer physical therapy services for hip pain in Webster, Galveston, South Houston, Clear Lake, and League City.